Search

 Bringing together theory and practice, our Film and Media course draws from the University of Stirling’s legacy as a pioneer in Film and Media research and teaching.

-This course not only ensures you're well-versed in theoretical and critical aspects of the subject area, but also have the opportunity to become fully trained in practicalities such as audio production, video editing, screenwriting and more.
-Our emphasis on all-round training means you'll graduate ready to follow in the footsteps of previous Stirling students who have forged successful careers in a range of media roles - from broadcasting and publishing, to advertising and public relations.
+This course not only ensures you’re taught in theoretical and critical aspects of the subject area by world-leading and internationally recognised experts, but also have the opportunity to become fully trained in practicalities such as audio production, video editing, screenwriting and more.
+Our emphasis on all-round training means you’ll graduate ready to follow in the footsteps of previous Stirling students who have forged successful careers in a range of media roles – from broadcasting and publishing, to advertising and public relations.

 You’ll study in a stimulating environment marked by world-class teaching and invaluable opportunities to be part of our campus television, filmmaking and radio stations.
 There are also regular visits from members of our professional advisory board – who are experts able to bring crucial insights from the front-line of industry directly to you.
 Adding flexibility to your studies, you can combine Film and Media with a wide range of other courses, and tailor your degree to match your unique interests and ambitions.

-93% of our graduates were in employment or further study fifteen months after graduation (Graduate Outcomes Survey 2021, HESA)
+96% of our graduates were in employment or further study 15 months after graduation (Graduate Outcomes 2020-21, HESA)

 The Thomas Dunn Prize awarded for the best academic performance by a graduating student.
 Tommy Dunn was the first professor of English Studies at Stirling and played a significant role in the establishment of Film & Media at the University.